A black hole is a concentration of mass great enough that

 |Is This Answer Correct ?||4 Yes||0 No|

-What is the difference between Diffraction and Refraction?
+what is the difference between delta G and delta G powers zero?

 Do all objects in the universe exert force on all other objects?